puzzle/2Redmine/README.md

 | --url | URL to the Redmine  |
 | --source_tool | The source_tool where the file comes from      |
 | --status_id | The status_id you want to set to this file export (by default is set 1)|

+## Database credentials for OTRS

+In the root directory is a file called: db_credentials.yml Write your username, password,hostadress, and database name to this file.